sabnzbd/sabnzbd.github.io/wiki/extra/hostname-check.md

     - /hostname-check
 ---

-This article is about the message 'Refused connection with hostname "sabnzbd.special.com"', and how to solve it.
+This article is about the message `Refused connection with hostname "sabnzbd.special.com"`, and how to solve it.

 # Introduction